Esmurzelly/stp--application/README.md

 6. Distance from user to crime
 7. Add image to Mark / Report
 8. Field for descripton (and button for sending request)
+9. Clicked Mark with whole needed info (user also can delete Mark and make photo bigger)
+10. Ordinary Marker

 Feature
 : User's location is gotten by __leaflet__ library and inner browser location feature